WindowsAppsGroup/Azure-FR-Cucumber-Ubuntu/ReadMe.txt

 Option 2 : From the Command Line :
-From MATE Desktop, select top left menu "Applications" >> "SystemTools" >> MATE Terminal
+From the Desktop, select top left menu "Applications" >> "SystemTools" >> MATE Terminal

 In the MATE Terminal Window, type the command: cd /home/[user]/workspace-demo/Azure-FR-Cucumber-Ubuntu/